Pezhvak/docker-ocserv/README.md

     pezhvak/ocserv
 ```

-Your ocserv should be up and running now, you will have to create a user to be able to connnect.
+Your ocserv should be up and running now, you will have to create a user to be able to connect.

 ## User Management
 I have created a simple proxy shell (`ocuser`) in the image for easier interaction with `ocpasswd`.